-The initial BCR for the project, relative to the Growth Deal funding request, is 5.5:1.
+The initial BCR for the project, relative to the Growth Deal funding request, is 5.4:1.

-Including all public sector contributions (present value adjusted for optimism bias) would result in an initial BCR of 2.3:1.
+Including all public sector contributions (present value adjusted for optimism bias) would result in an initial BCR of 2.5:1.

-The adjusted BCR for the project, relative to the Growth Deal funding request, is 5.7:1.
+The adjusted BCR for the project, relative to the Growth Deal funding request, is 5.6:1.

-Including all public sector contributions would result in an adjusted BCR of 2.4:1.
+Including all public sector contributions would result in an adjusted BCR of 2.6:1.

 These monetised impacts do not take into account a number on unquantified benefits.
-Details of which are included below.